Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 For long-lived games, such as MMORPG, the character progression is ideally never-ending, otherwise players grow tired of the game.

-Therefore a crucial point is to find the subtle balance between
+Therefore a crucial point is to find the subtle balance between frustation (if too little reward is granted) and too quick progression (too easy and leading to too powerful characters).